srobo/volunteer-emails/SR2020/2020-02-20-competition-reminder.md

 Accommodation will be provided for volunteers, and we’ll provide lunch on the competition days.
 We may also reimburse travel depending on the budget, so keep your travel receipts!

-Please sign up if you fancy coming: https://forms.gle/foHy82uY98wiPm587
+If you'd like to volunteer, please sign up here: https://forms.gle/foHy82uY98wiPm587

 **The deadline for applying to ensure you get accommodation is March 14th!!**